 You can also buy laptops with Ubuntu pre-installed.

-(By the way, Ubuntu is also great for restoring slow old computers to working order.
+(By the way, Ubuntu is also useful for restoring slow old computers to working order.
 Because it’s better-written than Windows, Ubuntu can run on a wider range of machines including older ones.
 Many people use Ubuntu to extend the life of computers, which saves a lot of money and is good for the environment.)

 INSTALLING UBUNTU ON YOUR COMPUTER